h2r/RLBench/README.md

 multi-task learning, geometric computer vision, and in particular, few-shot learning.
 [Click here for website and paper.](https://sites.google.com/corp/view/rlbench)

+**Important**: Whenever you make a change, you need to recompile the library with `python setup.py install --user` for it to be registered!

 **Contents:**
 - [Announcements](#announcements)
 - [Install](#install)